robstoll/atrium/README.md

 was the API level) so that you can reuse and compose them in other ways.
 - `changeSubject` which allows to change the subject either:
    - `unreported`; meaning it does not show up in reporting (e.g. `Expect<Array<out T>>.asList()` uses it, see [arrayAssertions](https://github.com/robstoll/atrium/tree/master/apis/fluent-en_GB/atrium-api-fluent-en_GB-common/src/main/kotlin/ch/tutteli/atrium/api/fluent/en_GB/arrayAssertions.kt#L19))
-   - reported, using `reportBuilder`; meaning a subject transformation which is shown in reporting as it incorporates a transformation (e.g. `isA` uses it, see [AnyAssertions](https://github.com/robstoll/atrium/tree/master/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultAnyAssertions.kt#L52))
+   - reported, using `reportBuilder`; meaning a subject transformation which is shown in reporting as it incorporates a transformation (e.g. `toBeA` uses it, see [AnyAssertions](https://github.com/robstoll/atrium/tree/master/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultAnyAssertions.kt#L52))
 - `collect` which allows to collect assertions - especially helpful in composing assertions (see [mapAssertions](https://github.com/robstoll/atrium/tree/master/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultMapAssertions.kt#L49))
 - `extractFeature` for feature assertions which are not always save to extract (see [`List.get`](https://github.com/robstoll/atrium/tree/master/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultListAssertions.kt#L13))